carlossrb/sap-nw-abap-trial-docker/README.md

 Useful for setting up a local ABAP for own education.
 Not intended for production.
 After all, we're putting a fat monolith into Docker.
 However, using Docker still allows you to keep your host system clean of all the mess any installation can cause.

-See my YouTube video for additional details: [Installing SAP NW ABAP 7.51 SP02 into Docker](https://www.youtube.com/watch?v=H0GEg8r7P48)
+See YouTube video for additional details: [Installing SAP NW ABAP 7.51 SP02 into Docker](https://www.youtube.com/watch?v=H0GEg8r7P48)

-Check also my blog [Installing SAP NW ABAP into Docker](https://blogs.sap.com/2018/05/30/installing-sap-nw-abap-into-docker/).
+Check also the blog [Installing SAP NW ABAP into Docker](https://blogs.sap.com/2018/05/30/installing-sap-nw-abap-into-docker/).
 There you'll find links to the whole blog series.

 **HINTS:**